 Often, airing woollen garments is enough.
 Use a detergent for delicates when you do wash them.
 Use the wool or hand wash cycle on your washing machine or wash by hand.
 Iron after washing to restore the natural sheen.

-Wash jeans inside out to stop them fading.
+Wash jeans inside out to reduce fade.
 Remove them from the washing machine as soon as possible after the programme has ended to avoid creasing.
 Denim’s characteristic appearance is the result of a special dyeing method.
 As a result, small pigment particles may remain on the surface and can rub off.

-Leather and suede items should be taken to a specialist leather dry cleaner.
+Leather and suede garments should be taken to a leather specialist for cleaning.
+Follow the care instructions.